katydid/parser/Readme.md

 ### Hint

 The `Hint` provides a hint about the location in the structure.

-We conducted a [survey of of the most common serialization formats](./decisions/survey/Readme.md) and found that a limited amount of [Compound](./decisions/compound.md) types need to be supported:

-* Map
-* List

-This results in only a limited amount of hints that are required for the user to know if it wants to `Skip`, parse the `Token` or move onto the `Next` element.

 In some implementation languages, `Hint` can be indicated with a single byte or ascii character: